 Companies should be aware of their legal and regulatory risks for climate-related disclosures.
 For one, statements in offering documents are subject to Sections 11 and 12(a)(2) of the Securities Act of 1933, which impose civil liability for material misstatements and omissions in certain offering documents.
 In addition, Section 10(b) of the Exchange Act of 1934 (“Exchange Act”) and Rule 10b-5 prohibit material misstatements and omissions in securities filings and other public statements, including less formal statements like press releases, investor calls and websites.
 Section 14(a) of the Exchange Act and Rule 14a-9 prohibit material misstatements and omissions in connection with proxy solicitations, under which courts and the SEC have generally applied a negligence standard.
 Climate-related disclosures may also give rise to liability under state laws, including consumer protection laws.

-Although litigation relating to climate disclosures to date is sparse, litigation is likely to increase given the increasing prevalence and focus on climate disclosures.
+To date, although litigation relating to climate disclosures is sparse, it is likely to increase given the increasing prevalence and focus on climate disclosures.
 Companies might find themselves subject to suit for alleged failures to disclose material risks stemming from climate change, such as environmental risks to key assets or supply chain disruptions caused by flooding or wildfires.
 Or, companies might face allegations of “greenwashing” their disclosures, meaning the company is alleged to have represented its business practices as environmentally friendly when they were not.

-Companies might also be subject to enhanced enforcement.
-In March 2021, Commissioner Lee asked the SEC’s Division of Corporate Finance to prioritize its review of climate-related disclosures, including a review of the extent to which public companies have addressed the topics identified in the SEC’s 2010 guidance and complied with those disclosure obligations.
-In addition, the SEC recently formed a 22-member task force in its Division of Enforcement (the Climate and ESG Task Force) charged with identifying ESG-related misconduct.
-The Division of Examinations announced recently that its 2021 examination priorities will enhance focus on climate-related risks, and to that end on April 9, 2021 it issued a Risk Alert noting that “[d]uring examinations of investment advisers, registered investment companies, and private funds engaged in ESG investing, the staff observed some instances of potentially misleading statements regarding ESG investing processes and representations regarding the adherence to global ESG frameworks.”
+Companies might also be subject to enhanced enforcement, as indicated by the September 2021 Sample Letter.
+Relatedly, in March 2021, the SEC formed a 22-member task force in its Division of Enforcement (the Climate and ESG Task Force) charged with identifying ESG-related misconduct.
+And in April 2021, the Division of Examinations announced that its 2021 examination priorities would enhance focus on climate-related risks, issuing a Risk Alert noting that “[d]uring examinations of investment advisers, registered investment companies, and private funds engaged in ESG investing, the staff observed some instances of potentially misleading statements regarding ESG investing processes and representations regarding the adherence to global ESG frameworks.”

 Best Practices to Reduce Litigation and Enforcement Risks